Papirapi/proxy-nca/README.md

 # Referencing this Implementation:
-I did not contribute to this work, I just run training on a different dataset from previous used one.
+I did not contribute to this work, I just run training on a different dataset from previous used one.<br/>
 If you'd like to reference this ProxyNCA implementation, you can use this bibtex:

 ```